Carbon Management Plan 2

 - refurbishment of street lighting with light emitting diode (LED) lanterns

-- spend to save in recycling and plant optimization to move towards zero waste going to landfill
+- spend to save in recycling and plant optimisation to move towards zero waste going to landfill

 - establishment of our pool car fleet, with an increasing number of electric vehicles